 changed in the meantime.

-ConsensusPathDB offers two statistical approaches to analyze user-specified lists of genes obtained, e.g., by microarray experiments (commonly, a list of differentially expressed genes between two phenotypes).
+ConsensusPathDB offers two statistical approaches to analyze user-specified lists of genes or metabolites obtained e.g. by microarray experiments or mass spectrometry, respectively.
 The first approach is over-representation analysis, where predefined lists of functionally associated genes (pathways, Gene Ontology (GO) categories and neighborhood-based entity sets, explained below) are tested for over-representation in the user-specified list based on the hypergeometric test.
 The second approach is based on the Wilcoxon signed-rank test and takes as input genes with exactly two measurement values, typically expression values in two distinct phenotypes.
 While the over-representation functionality typically takes as input a relatively short, non-weighted list of "special" (e.g., differentially expressed) genes, for the Wilcoxon enrichment analysis approach, genome-wide expression data containing measurements of possibly thousands of genes are the preferred input.

 The user can provide a list of identifiers of interesting genes or proteins, e.g. of genes that are significantly over-